It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Beeckmans et al performed a systematic review of the relation between respiratory disorders and low back pain.
 They found a significant correlation between the presence of low back pain and the presence of respiratory disorders such as dyspnea, asthma, different forms of allergy and respiratory infections.

-On dyspnea, it was noted that people with dyspnea had significantly higher prevalence of pain than those without it (64% vs. 18%).
+On dyspnea, it was noted that people with dyspnea had a significantly higher prevalence of pain than those without it (64% vs. 18%).

 On asthma, the probability of having a history of asthma is higher when low back pain is reported in the past year.
 Vice versa, the probability of reporting low back pain in the past year is higher in a patient with a history of asthma.